 Remix OS is a famous android based Linux distro that has gained a wide name since its launch.
 Almost everyone who loves android and uses Linux distro knows it.
 I myself use it almost on a daily basis because it helps me to download and use my favorites apps that are available only on Android.

 However, when it comes to dual boot, Remix OS has been a problem.
-If you don’t know, Remix OS firstly uses GRUB as bootloader, not GRUB2.
+If you don’t know, Remix OS firstly uses GRUB as a bootloader, not GRUB2.
 Secondly, it doesn’t automatically scan whether you got any other distro present or not (except Windows).
 There are many guides available on the internet for this but many of those guides either don’t work or are outdated.
 So I decided to write a short guide on it.
 Let’s get to work.

-Download Remix OS from their official website.
+Download Remix OS from its official website.

 As per Jide, the latest version is 3.0.207.